TraePrimm/Keras-tutorial/README.md

 this will only work with python 3.7

+the files that are viewable are .ipynb they should be viewable in github

-To view the files download jupyter notebook at https://jupyter.org/ or go to the files that are viewable are .ipynb
+To view the files download jupyter notebook at https://jupyter.org/ or go to

+the files that are viewable are .ipynb
 If you decied to recompile these yourself then I would recomend using tensorflow gpu
 Libaries:   Tensorflow-gpu